Pollination of orchids: Attraction of pollinators by deception

-Attraction of pollinators by luring them for food
+By luring them for food

 The ability to attract pollinators without offering rewards has evolved independently across several angiosperm lineages, although it typically occurs in only a few species within each family.
 In contrast, it is estimated that approximately one-third of orchid species employ a food-deceptive mechanism.
 This strategy involves signaling the presence of food, such as nectar or pollen, to attract pollinators without providing any actual reward.
 Orchids often achieve this by resembling species that do offer rewards and that cohabit in the same environment.
 Feeding deception commonly manifests as a general resemblance to rewarding species, with orchids featuring large, brightly colored flowers that exploit pollinators' innate preferences for such floral characteristics.

-Imitation of other plants
+By imitating other plants

 Another method employed by orchids to attract pollinators involves mimicking the flowers of other plant species.
 A notable example is Epidendrum ibaguense, a terrestrial or lithophilous orchid found from Mexico to Bolivia and Brazil.
 This orchid features orange flowers with an intense yellow labellum, closely resembling the flowers of Asclepias curassavica, a member of the Asclepiadaceae family.
 The butterfly Agraulis vanillae, which typically visits Asclepias curassavica to collect nectar in exchange for pollen transport, is frequently drawn to the mimetic flowers of Epidendrum ibaguense.
 When the butterfly approaches the orchid, it inserts its proboscis into the narrow duct (gynostemium) of the flower.
 The small diameter of this duct can cause the butterfly's spiracles to become temporarily trapped.
 In its struggle to escape, the insect inadvertently picks up the orchid's pollinia.
 After being released, the butterfly may visit another Epidendrum flower, transferring the pollinia and facilitating pollination without receiving nectar for its efforts.